 We develop Medical Policies to provide guidance to Members and Providers.
 This Medical Policy relates only to the services or supplies described in it.
 The existence of a Medical Policy is not an authorization, certification, explanation of benefits or a contract for the service (or supply) that is referenced in the Medical Policy.
 For a determination of the benefits that a Member is entitled to receive under his or her health plan, the Member's health plan must be reviewed.
 If there is a conflict between the Medical Policy and a health plan, the express terms of the health plan will govern.

 ANS testing should be performed in the setting of a dedicated ANS testing laboratory, under closely controlled conditions and interpretation of results performed by an individual with expertise in ANS testing.
-Portable, automated testing that is intended for office use has not been validated by clinical studies and has a greater potential to lead to erroneous results.
+Automated testing in which software generates an interpretation has not been validated by clinical studies and has a greater potential to lead to erroneous results.